harsheel55/SummerInternship2024_22IT055/README.md

 File Sharing Basics: Overview of file sharing concepts and protocols.
 App Architecture: Learn about the architecture of a file sharing app and how it integrates with Flutter.
 Design Discussion: Discuss the design and features of our file sharing app.
-Goals:

-Understand the basic concepts of file sharing.
-Get an overview of the app's architecture and design.

 **Day 5:** Project Setup and Initial Development
 Activities: